Rating — 4.8·15 min·July 9, 2024

 Stage deliverables:

-• Product requirements document — a detailed description of how the product should work and look
+• Software requirements specification document — a detailed description of how the product should look and work

-• Product roadmap — a map of the product’s growth
+• Product roadmap — a map for the product’s future growth

 Roles involved: product owner, project manager, business analyst

-When you described your idea for the very first time at the kick-off meeting, all you could get were rough estimates.
+When you described your idea for the very first time at the kick-off meeting, all you could get were rough estimates of the resource you’ll need.
 The team may have provided you with approximate time estimates and vague answers about the app’s cost.
-But at the start of the project discovery phase, your team didn’t have all the details about your idea and they didn’t fully understand its purpose and potential.
-Thus, they couldn’t provide you with a definitive estimate.

-Now, with a clear vision of your concept, your goals, and your product’s value — and after deep research and a thorough comparison of your idea with existing offers on the market — your team can give you a more precise and transparent project estimate.
-They can also give you a well-prepared plan of action so you know what exactly you need to do to succeed in the target niche.
+Now, with a clear vision of your product concept, your goals, and the scope of work, your team can give you a more precise and transparent project estimate.
+They can also give you a complete plan of action so you know exactly what you need to do to succeed in the target niche.

 Stage deliverables: